 [part-II] Yes, you could say – Germans are obsessed with bread!
+Our bread culture is kind of a sanctuary.
 Whether it is for breakfast with ‘Brötchen’, especially on cozy Sunday mornings, on the go as sandwich or for dinner called ‘Brotzeit’ or ‘Abendbrot’.
-Brotzeit is a typical and traditional dinner, when family members come together and enjoy fresh bread with cold cuts, cheese and pickles or tomatoes.
+Brotzeit is a typical and traditional cold dinner, when family members come together and enjoy fresh bread with cold cuts, cheese and pickles or tomatoes.

 Some translations you may have seen often: